ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 #### `getEmptyValue()`

 The Field Type can specify that the user may define a default value for the `Field` of the type through settings.
 If no default value is provided, the Field Type is asked for an "empty value" as the final fallback.

 The value chain for filling a specific Field of the Field Type is as follows:

 1. Is a value provided by the filling user?
 2. If not, is a default value provided by the`FieldDefinition`?
-3. If not, take the empty value provided by the `FieldType`
+3. If not, take the empty value provided by the `FieldType`.

 #### `validate()`

-In contrast to `acceptValue()` this method validates the plausibility of the given value, based on the Field Type settings and validator configuration, stored in the corresponding `FieldDefinition`.
+In contrast to `acceptValue()` this method validates the plausibility of the given value.
+It is based on the Field Type settings and validator configuration and stored in the corresponding `FieldDefinition`.

 ### Serialization

 When [REST API](rest_api_guide.md) is used, conversion needs to be done for Field Type values, settings and validator configurations.
 These are converted to and from a simple hash format that can be encoded in REST payload.
-As conversion needs to be done both when transmitting and receiving data through REST, Field Type implements following pairs of methods:
+As conversion needs to be done both when transmitting and receiving data through REST, Field Type implements the following pairs of methods:

 |Method|Description|
 |------|-----------|